CoreumFoundation/coreum/crust/cmd/corezstress/README.md

 This is how the infrastructure for testing is going to look like:
 - number of validators in different data centers, running `cored` docker containers
 - number of sentry nodes in different data centers, running `cored` docker containers
-- number of instances used to broadcast tons of transactions to sentry nodes in parallel, running `corezstress` docker containers
+- number of instances used to broadcast tons of transactions to sentry nodes in parallel, running `crustzstress` docker containers

 ## Generation

-`corezstress generate` command prepares all the files required by our DevOps department to create the infrastructure described above, including:
+`crustzstress generate` command prepares all the files required by our DevOps department to create the infrastructure described above, including:
 - genesis configuration for validators and sentry nodes
 - private keys and configuration for validators and sentry nodes
 - files containing node IDs of validators and sentry nodes
 - private keys of wallets used to generate transactions on each instance
 - files to generate docker image of `cored`
-- files to generate docker image of `corezstress`
+- files to generate docker image of `crustzstress`

-These are the CLI flags accepted by `corezstress generate` command:
+These are the CLI flags accepted by `crustzstress generate` command:

 - `--out` - path to the directory where generated files are stored
 - `--chain-id` - ID of the chain to generate